Bulbous Tip - Michigan

 I see him on Tuesday for another check up and cleaning.
 I'm looking forward to it since I do have a couple more sutures that sometimes tickle me and it will be a relief to get rid of them.
 I probably won't post pics for awhile because it's still swollen.
 Maybe in a month.

-I just moved out of NYC after living there for ten years.
-I looked at various options in New York and the most affordable doc was roughly $8000 and theirwork wasn't that impressive.
+While looking at various doctors in NYC, the most affordable doc was roughly $8000 and their work wasn't that impressive.
 I looked into Michigan options since my family is there, the procedure is more affordable and it was all around convenient.